crybapp/.github/CODE_OF_CONDUCT.md

 Cryb prioritizes marginalized people’s safety over privileged people’s comfort.
 Cryb reserves the right not to act on complaints regarding:

 * ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’.
-Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”
 * Communicating in a ‘tone’ you don’t find congenial.
 * Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions.